 The Benefits of Learning the Greek Alphabet

 As you understood, you might write in Greeklish yourself, but you will not be able to read anything when somebody writes you in Greek, neither you can read any signs or notes, when visiting Greece.

 Wouldn’t it be nice, while in Greece, to be able to read a Greek menu-card, street names, the destination of a bus or simply have a good pronunciation in Greek ?

 From the moment you know the Alphabet, you will also know exactly how every word is pronounced.

-If you really want to learn Greek, then learning the Greek Alphabet is probably the first step.
+Then if you really want to learn Greek, then learning the Greek Alphabet is probably the first step to take.